caraya/gulp-starter-2021/src/md-content/course-outline.md

-# Course Outline
+# Course Outline: Basics

+This is a rough draft of the course outline I'm thinking about developing.
+It still needs a lot of work but it's a good start.

 1. Introduction
    * What is the web?
    * A little history
    * Components of the web
    * What the course will not cover
    * A Technical Overview
-    * Course Project: Portfolio Website
+   * Course Project: Blog
      * What
      * Why
      * How
 2. HTML
     * What is HTML?
       * Markup Language